notofonts/noto-docs/src/descriptions/NotoSerifKannada.md

-Noto Serif Kannada is a modulated (“serif”) design for texts in the Kannada script.
+Noto Serif Kannada is a modulated (“serif”) design for texts in the Indic _Kannada_ script.
 It has multiple weights, contains 417 glyphs, 11 OpenType features, and supports 164 characters from 5 Unicode blocks.